-In preparing this AFFH, the San Mateo County jurisdictions participating in 21 Elements participated in a discussion with the local fair housing organizations Legal Aid of San Mateo County and Project Sentinel to learn about fair housing https://nationalfairhousing.org/2021/07/29/annual-fair-housing-report-shows-increase-in-housing-harassment/ trends and concerns, as well as to discuss best practices in AFFH.
+In preparing this AFFH, the San Mateo County jurisdictions participating in 21 Elements participated in a discussion with the local fair housing organizations Legal Aid of San Mateo County and Project Sentinel to learn about fair housing trends and concerns, as well as to discuss best practices in AFFH.
 Following this discussion, the consultant team contacted local fair housing organizations to obtain local data on fair housing complaints and lawsuits beyond what was available in HCD and HUD datasets.
 Consultants also obtained and analyzed data from HUD.
 These datasets were compared for duplicate cases and analyzed and appear in the graphics and tables in this section.

 Outreach and capacity.
-The Town of Atherton has posted their Draft Housing Element for 2023-2031 and advertised to residents an ADU survey, a special meeting and study session with the City Council, and plans to host community forums in January to gain input on the final Housing Element.
+The Town of Atherton has posted its Draft Housing Element for 2023-2031 and advertised to residents an ADU survey, multiple special meetings and study sessions with the City Council, and plans to host community forums in January to gain input on the final Housing Element.

-Atherton could improve the accessibility of fair housing information on their websited and resources for residents experiencing housing discrimination.
-Information on housing resources can be expanded on the on the town's website as well as information or resources for residents experiencing discrimination in housing or the Fair Housing Act.
-This could include providing contact information for local fair housing organizations, legal assistance, and general information about the Fair Housing Act and discrimination.
+Atherton has and will improve the accessibility of fair housing information on its website and resources for residents experiencing housing discrimination.
+Information on housing resources has already been expanded on the town's website as well as information or resources for residents experiencing discrimination in housing or the Fair Housing Act.
+This includes providing contact information for local fair housing organizations, legal assistance, and general information about the Fair Housing Act and discrimination.